killerbossoriginal/quaderno-vecchio/english/index.md

 Sam said ***he must get*** in touch with them and he asked Ella ***what did they did*** after school.
 Ella replied that ***she wasn't sure*** but she thought that Jack ***was been training*** at the gym lately.
 Sam said ***he would try*** the gym and he asked Ella ***if he could drive he*** there.

+### Writing an essay
+#### Learning a foreign language helps students develop a set of important skills.
+Why should foreign languages be taught in schools?
+- new cultures
+- employment
+- .... your opinion

+Learning foreign languages (especially popular ones) is important because you would be able to communicate with people in foreign countries.

 ## Lexic
 ### It-En
 #### T